Which maritime spatial plans exist?

 According to the LPIG M-V, an evaluation of the planning should be carried out after 5 years.
 A monitoring system is under preparation.

 Maritime Spatial Plan for the Territorial Sea of the Baltic Sea – Lower Saxony

 The Spatial Planning Programme of Lower Saxony includes provisions concerning wind power production and nature conservation, offshore electricity transmission, and shipping.
 Objectives that apply to both the territorial sea and coastal zones include sustainable development, consideration of stakeholder perspectives from multiple groups and geographies, and reversible measures.
-The programme of Lower Saxony has been revised and amended in 2008 and 2012.
-There exist three current drafts due to an amendment process of the years 2014, 2015 and 2016.
+The programme of Lower Saxony was revised and amended in 2008 and 2012.
+There are currently three drafts in existence due to an amendment process for the years 2014, 2015 and 2016.
 The plan takes water management as well as coastal and flood defence into account.

-The national legal basis for MSP is the general Spatial Planning Act („Raumordnungsgesetz“/ROG) (Link to database), which was made applicable to the EEZ in 2004.
-The Spatial Planning Act provides the legal basis for the “Maritime Spatial Plan for the EEZ of the Baltic Sea” (Link to database) and the “Maritime Spatial Plan for the EEZ of the North Sea” (Link to database).
-Whereas the EEZ is governed at the federal level, the territorial sea is an integrated part of the (terrestrial) spatial plans of the coastal federal states.
+The national legal basis for MSP is the general Spatial Planning Act („Raumordnungsgesetz“/ROG), which was made applicable to the EEZ in 2004.
+The Spatial Planning Act provides the legal basis for the “Maritime Spatial Plan for the EEZ of the Baltic Sea” and the “Maritime Spatial Plan for the EEZ of the North Sea”.
+The EEZ is governed at the federal level, the territorial sea is an integrated part of the (terrestrial) spatial plans of the coastal federal states.
 In addition to ROG, the legal basis for these plans is provided by the respective spatial planning law of each federal state.

 National MSP authority

 - German Federal Ministry of the Interior, Building and Community